Scenic USA - Pennsylvania

 The Portage Railroad officially began in 1834, costing the state over 16 million dollars.
 Just 20 years later, powerful locomotives and a fresh set of tracks built by the Pennsylvania Railroad Company bypassed the Allegheny Portage Railroad.

-Today, National Park visitors may experience this segment of history and novel mode of transportation.
+Today, National Park visitors may experience this brief period of history and a novel mode of transportation.
 Tour the engine house, explore the Staple Bend Tunnel and visit the Summit Level Visitor Center's exhibits.
 This 18th century engineering marvel is coupled up with the freshly renovated Lemon House.
 Restored to its 1840s appearance, the building operated as a tavern and inn.
 Much of the restoration process relied on archeological finds, period artwork and other 19th century tavern plans.
-The Samuel Lemon story is an interesting example of entrepreneurs that followed quick paced transportation routes of the times.
+The Lemon House was reopened on May 10, 1997.
+The Samuel Lemon story is an interesting example of entrepreneurs who followed the quick paced transportation routes of the times.

 |